Learn all the tips and tricks to make perfect soft boiled eggs every single time!

-Best of all, all you need to make one of the easiest meals ever invented is: eggs, one pot, and some water.
+All you need to make perfect dippy eggs is fresh eggs, one pot, and some water.

 It really doesn't get easier than this!

 STEP 1 - Place one or more eggs into a pot of lightly boiling water.
 Let it gently simmer for a few minutes.

 STEP 2 - Remove the egg with a slotted spoon, place it under cool running water for a few seconds to cool it down, and serve.

 When done right, your soft-boiled egg should have a consistency similar to poached eggs, with firm but soft egg whites and gooey yolk.

 Serve with toasted bread or on top of a colorful salad for a quick, nutritious meal that you can enjoy any time of the day.

-So, the hunting question is, how long do you need to cook soft boiled eggs?
-Well, it's rather quick - the perfect soft boiled egg time is just 4 minutes.
+Well, it's rather quick - the perfect dippy eggs time is just 4 minutes.

 If you're looking for boiled eggs instead, 7 minutes is the perfect time in my opinion.

 - Choose super fresh eggs, with a similar size to ensure they're cooked evenly.

-- Use them at room temperature.
+- Use eggs at room temperature.
 If you store them in the fridge, take them out one hour before cooking.